The Energy Regulation and Markets Review: Malaysia

-The scheme is executed by MESTECC, regulated by the Commission, with SEDA as the implementing agency.
+The scheme is executed by the Ministry of Energy, regulated by the Commission, with SEDA as the implementing agency.
 To participate in NEM, applicants must register as customers of distribution licensees in Peninsular Malaysia, Sabah and Labuan.
 Foreign entities also are eligible to apply as long as they are customers of the distribution licensees.
-The resources for producing electricity shall be from solar PV only; however, other renewable energy resources, such as biogas, biomass or micro hydro, may be allowed case by case, at the sole discretion of the Commission.31
+The resources for producing electricity shall be from solar PV only; however, other renewable energy resources, such as biogas, biomass or micro hydro, may be allowed on a case-by-case basis, at the sole discretion of the Commission.31

 Applications for NEM shall be processed on a first-come first-served basis up to the allocated quota, which is provided by SEDA on its website.32 The application may be made by the applicant's appointed registered PV service provider or registered electrical contractor, and it should be submitted either manually to SEDA or via SEDA's online application portal.